evansuva/CryptocurrencyCabal/web/content/syllabus.md

 - Arvind Narayanan, Joseph Bonneau, Edward Felten, Andrew Miller, Steven Goldfeder. [_Bitcoin and Cryptocurrency Technologies_](https://d28rh4a8wq0iu5.cloudfront.net/bitcointech/readings/princeton_bitcoin_book.pdf?a=1).
-This is a new book under development by a team at Princeton University.
-(There are also lecture videos and slides that correspond to the book.)

 In addition to those books, we will have several readings from both general audience publications, technical documents, and research papers.